Climate change and fossil fuel divestment

 CDP, Investor Forum and Institutional Investors Group on Climate Change (IIGCC)

-OUem is a signatory of the CDP (Carbon Disclosure Project), a member of the Investor Forum and a member of the Institutional Investors Group on Climate Change.
+OUem is a signatory of the CDP (Carbon Disclosure Project), a member of the Investor Forum and of the Institutional Investors Group on Climate Change, and it has endorsed Say on Climate.